Definition of separate in English:

 - We were good friends and didn't want to fall out, so we split the business and went our separate ways.

-- US historical Racially segregated but ostensibly ensuring equal opportunities to all races.Example sentences
+- US historical Racially segregated but ensuring equal opportunities to all races: the decision terminated the ‘separate but equal’ doctrine that made racially segregated schools legalMore example sentences

 - But the proponents of separate but equal may also have been well-intentioned.